John-LeClair/ChipSHOUTER-ballisticgel/README.md

-# ChipSHOUTER® CW521 Ballistic Gel
+# EMFI-TARGET

-The CW521 is an Electro-Magnetic Fault Injection (EMFI) target.
+EMFI-TARGET is an Electro-Magnetic Fault Injection (EMFI) target.
 It is specially designed to help you understand fault injection patterns for a given tip.

 It uses a large SRAM chip as a target, which has a relatively simple layout.
 This lets you understand how much of a given chip you are corrupting.
+It is based on NewAE's incredibly useful

+ChipSHOUTER® CW521 Ballistic Gel.

 ![](cw520_photo.jpg)